GeminiDRSoftware/GMOSIFUTutorial-GIRAF/docs/transform.rst

 Angstroms per pixel
 ===================
-For most program, several exposures, hence several cubes, will need to be combined together to reach the required signal-to-noise.
+For most programs, several exposures, hence several cubes, will need to be combined together to reach the required signal-to-noise.
 This is done with James Turner's ``pymosaic``.
 We will use it later.
-But to make that future step more robust there is something we can do here at the rectification step.
-That is to ensure that all our cubes have the wavelength scale, ie. that the "angstroms per pixel" value is the same for all.
+But to make that future step more robust there is something we can do here, at the rectification step.
+We can ensure that all our cubes have the same wavelength scale, ie. that the "angstroms per pixel" value is the same for all.

-If the data have been taken all on the same night, it is very likely that the automatic setting will be the same of all the cubes anyway.
+If the data have been taken all on the same night, it is very likely that the automatically set wavelength scale will be the same of all the cubes anyway.
 However, why not make sure of it?
 It takes 1 minute and might save a lot more time later.

 So the question is what scale to use.
-An easy way to figure that out is to run ``gftransform`` as a test frame and see what the automatic algorithm selects.
+An easy way to figure that out is to run ``gftransform`` as a test and see what the automatic algorithm selects.
 Then enforce the use of that value for all the other frames.

 Let us do that now.
 First we set a couple variables, then we launch